kpeti515/homeBudget/README.md

 ![Confirmation modal](https://raw.githubusercontent.com/kpeti515/homeBudget/main/img/confirmation_window.PNG)
 ## Hidden feature
-My wife figured out, that I also need to separate money for clothes ( becasue I don't really spend money for clothes :) ) and she will buy some clothes for me from that money.<br/>
+My wife figured out, that I also need to separate money for clothes ( because I don't really spend money for clothes :) ) and she will buy some clothes for me from that money.<br/>
 This extra feature only appears at my profile.

 ![Extra feature](https://raw.githubusercontent.com/kpeti515/homeBudget/main/img/hidden_feature.PNG)